Nef cycles on some hyperkahler fourfolds: Generalized Kummer varieties

 \section{Generalized Kummer varieties}

 Let $X$ denote a generalized Kummer variety of dimension 4 of an abelian surface $A$.
-Recall that these are defined as the fiber over 0 of the addition map $A^{[3]}\to A$.
+Recall that these are defined as the fiber over 0 of the addition map $\Sigma:A^{[3]}\to A$.
 In this case, the group $H^2(X,\ZZ)$ can be identified with $H^2(A,\ZZ)\oplus \ZZ e$, where the class $e$ is one half of the divisor corresponding to non-reduced subschemes in $A^{[3]}$.
-As before, $c_2(X)$ represents a positive multiple of the Beauville--Bogomolov form \cite{HT} and the decomposition of $H^2(X,\ZZ)$ is orthogonal with respect to this form.
-These varieties are however not deformation equivalent to Hilbert schemes of points on K3 surfaces (e.g., as their Betti numbers are different).
+As before, $c_2(X)$ represents a positive multiple of the Beauville--Bogomolov form \cite{HT}.